City again says banner violates code

 Hughes disagrees, calling the banner “an attempt to start a conversation” and a “general political statement” that doesn’t refer to Beacon or any individual.
 “What I’m saying is we need real progressives running for office.
 People need to educate themselves and learn who stands for what.”

 Hughes says the feedback he’s received has been more positive than negative.
-As for children and visitors seeing the sign, he says, “naming a problem is never sufficient to solve it, but no problem has ever been solved without first being named.”The Current is a nonprofit supported by its readers; please consider a year-end gift.
+As for children and visitors seeing the sign, he says, “naming a problem is never sufficient to solve it, but no problem has ever been solved without first being named.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.